hoppingd/battlecode2022/README.md

 # Battlecode 2022 Scaffold

 This is the Battlecode 2022 repository for Team Ruby Grapefruit.
 The team was composed of Daniel Hopping (previously a member of [Oak's Last Disciple](https://github.com/IvanGeffner/BC19) and [Java Best Waifu](https://github.com/IvanGeffner/battlecode2020)), as well as first-time participants William Adamson and Braden Honea.
-They narrowly missed out on the final tournament by placing in the Top 12 of US Qualifying.
+They narrowly missed out on the final tournament by placing in the 12th-16th in US Qualifying.
 The final game against Team Code Monkeys can be seen [here](https://youtu.be/giZi8DKS1cM?t=10525).

 Read https://play.battlecode.org/getting-started!